-- The curriculum fee is split into 3 even payments due on June 15th, July 15th, and August 15th. - Incidental fees that are on the statement by the 20th of the month, will be due by the 15th of the next month.
+- The curriculum fee is either split into 3 even payments due on June 15th, July 15th, and August 15th or 12 even payments. - Incidental fees that are on the statement by the 20th of the month, will be due by the 15th of the next month.
 Incidental fees are for things such as lunch, sports, activities, and field trips.